 The Society's financial instruments consist of cash and cash equivalents, accounts receivable, investments, accounts payable and accrued liabilities and obligations under capital lease.
-All financial instruments, other than investments are initially recognized at fair value and subsequently measured at amortized cost.
+All financial instruments, other than cash and cash equivalents and investments are initially recognized at fair value and subsequently measured at amortized cost.
 Transaction costs and financing fees associated with financial instruments carried at amortized cost are recorded as adjustments to the initial fair value recognized and amortized over the life of the financial instrument or shorter, dependent upon the expected period of cash flow.
 Cash and cash equivalents and investments are measured at fair value.